Leer en Español

 Ingredient notes

-• Vanilla: ½ vanilla bean, split, may be substituted for the vanilla extract.
+• Vanilla: ½ vanilla bean pod, split, or vanilla bean paste may be substituted for the vanilla extract.

 Step-by-step instructions

-1. In a medium non-aluminum saucepan over medium heat, warm milk until tiny bubbles appear on the surface, about 6 to 8 minutes (about 180 degrees Farenheit).
-Stir to prevent the milk from scalding.
+1. In a medium non-aluminum saucepan over high heat, warm milk until tiny bubbles appear on the surface and the milk begins to simmer, about 6 to 8 minutes (about 180 degrees Fahrenheit).
+Do not boil, and stir to prevent the milk from scalding.

 Bringing milk to a temperature of 180 degrees for pastry cream.

 1. Meanwhile, In a large bowl, whisk together egg yolks and sugar.
-Whisk in cornstarch and salt.
+Whisk in cornstarch and salt into the egg mixture.

 Whisking eggs and sugar together.